TRILLIUM'S PROVIDER NETWORK

 DHHS Provider Satisfaction Survey

-The results from this survey allow DMA to assess the LME/MCOs’ ability in the following three areas:
+The results from this survey allow DHB to assess the LME/MCOs’ ability in the following three areas:

 - Interacting with their network providers